Jayakumar78/GitDemo/ReadMe.txt

+Tracking changes
-Git is a distributed  tracking changes version-control system for tracking changes in source code during software development.
+Git is a distributed  version-control system for tracking changes in source code during software development.